 Why Do You Pinch Plants?

 Many gardening experts have tips for pinching a plant, but few actually explain why.
-There are may reasons for pinching back a plant.
+There are many reasons for pinching back a plant.

 The biggest reason for pinching plants is to force the plant into a fuller form.
 By pinching back, you force the plant to grow twice as many stems, which results in a fuller plant.
 For plants like herbs, pinching back can help the plant to produce more of their desirable leaves.

 Another reason for pinching plants is to keep a plant compact.
 By pinching the plant, you are forcing the plant to focus on re-growing lost stems rather than growing height.